AIGAdc/dcdesignweek.org-11ty/source/event/test.md

       nisi eu orci fringilla mattis.
 Suspendisse metus purus, laoreet quis tempus eu, tempor in lorem.
 Proin tristique facilisis massa consectetur mattis.
+preparation: >-
+  ## P﻿reparation and Prerequisites

+  T﻿his text should be formatted in a google doc for easily pasting in on an event to event basis.
+a11y: >-
+  ## Accessibility

+  T﻿his text should be formatted in a google doc for easily pasting in on an event to event basis.
 ---